sven337/wblg/_posts/2016-07-14-DIY-wifi-baby-monitor.markdown

 ## Command channel

-The **command channel** is an UDP port that the receiver listens on, to receive such commands as:
+The **command channel** is an UDP port that the transmitter listens on, to receive such commands as:

 - trigger data sending now for 15 seconds, regardless of the envelope detection
 - enable or disable the digital highpass filter (it's disabled by default and doesn't improve sound quality, but I keep it to show that the ESP8266 can do nontrivial realtime signal processing)